fielaazhari/flutter_Fiela-Junita-Azhari/13_Platform Widget/praktikum/readme.md

     {
         "img": "assets/images/pep.jpg",
         "name": "Pep Guardiola",
-        "text": "Would you like to join for supporter?", "date": "Fri",
+        "text": "Would you like to join Supporter?", "date": "Fri",
         "badge": 0,
         "isGroup": false